On the Boundedness of Globally $F$-split varieties: Preliminary Results

-\begin{theorem}[Nlc Cone Theorem] Let $(X,B)$ be a threefold $\mathbb{Q}$-pair, in characteristic $p > 5$.
-Then write $\overline{NE(X)}_{nlc}$ for the cone spanned by curves contained in the non log canonical locus of $X$.
+\begin{theorem}[Nlc Cone Theorem] Let $(X,\Delta)$ be a threefold $\mathbb{Q}$-pair, over a closed field of characteristic $p > 5$.
+Then write $\overline{NE}(X/T)_{nlc}$ for the cone spanned by curves contained in the non log canonical locus of $X$.
 Then we have the following decomposition